Intermittent fasting: the complete guide to starting and progressing

 Plan your meals around your fast

-FoodCraft creates menus tailored to your eating window.
-Whether you practice 16:8, 14:10, or 5:2, the AI distributes your meals to optimize satiety and performance.
+FoodCraft creates menus adapted to your eating window.
+Whether you practice 16:8, 14:10, or 5:2, the AI distributes your meals to optimise your satiety and performance.

 Create my fasting plan